An Escape from Vardanyan's Theorem: Arithmetical semantics

 \section{Arithmetical semantics}

 Recall that the language of arithmetic is that of first-order logic together with the symbols $\{ 0, 1, +, \times, \leq, = \}$ with their usual arities (see \cite{HajekPudlak:1993:Metamathematics} for details).
+We will rely on $\Sigma^0_1$ collection throughout the sections on arithmetic, so we take $\isig{1}$ as our base theory.

+Let $T$ be an elementary presented extension of $\isig{1}$, meaning that there is a bounded formula $\Ax_T(u)$ that is true in the standard model if and only if $u$ is (the Gödel number of) an axiom of $T$.
+In this setting it is traditional to define Gödel's provability predicate $\Box_T \varphi$ as $\Exists{p} \Prf_T(p, \gnum{\varphi})$, where

-It is also possible to refer to the provability and consistency of a formal theory $T$ by using Gödel's provability predicate $\Box_\tau$ and its dual $\Diamond_\tau$.
-Roughly, $\Box_\tau \varphi$ is a $\Sigma_1$ formula stating that there is a Hilbert-style proof of $\varphi$, i.e.~a finite sequence $\pi_0, \hdots, \pi_{n-1}$ such that $\pi_{n-1}$ is $\varphi$ and that each $\pi_i$ is either (the Gödel number of) an axiom of $T$ or follows from previous elements of the sequence through a rule.
-The $\tau(u)$ is a formula axiomatizing $T$, such that $\N \vDash \tau(\bar{n})$ if and only if $n$ is the Gödel number of an axiom of $T$.
+Roughly, $\Box_T \varphi$ formalizes that there is a Hilbert-style proof of $\varphi$, that is, a finite sequence $p_0, \hdots, p_{m}$ such that $p_{m}$ is $\varphi$ and that each $p_k$ is either (the Gödel number of) an axiom of $T$ or follows from previous elements of the sequence through either \emph{modus ponens} or generalization.